Skip to main content

 CLICK HERE TO COMPLETE A SPONSORSHIP APPLICATION

-Meet our ambitious, hardworking, go getter and resilient Chief Executive Officer, Randa Esi Adjare.
+Meet our ambitious, hardworking, go getter and resilient Founder/Chief Executive Officer, Randa Esi Adjare.
 The main brain behind the International African Arts, Crafts & Culture Fair (IAACCF).

 Randa graduated from the International Program of York Entrepreneur Development Institute, Toronto, Canada.